samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Production build now compiles successfully without errors
 - ✅ Application runs smoothly locally on port 5000 with all features working
 - ✅ Local API endpoints responding correctly with HTTP 200 status
+- ✅ Deployment configuration verified and ready for production deployment
+- ✅ All blocking issues resolved - application ready for deployment

 - ✅ Migrated from Supabase to PostgreSQL with Drizzle ORM
 - ✅ Implemented custom authentication system with sessions